-Cleopatra had four children, one with Julius Caesar and three more with Mark Antony.
-The children lived with her and Antony in Egypt and were raised as princes.
-But after Cleopatra killed herself, what happened to them?
+Cleopatra had four children: one with Julius Caesar and three with Mark Antony.
+After Cleopatra killed herself, what happened to them?

 Caesarion was Cleopatra’s eldest child.
 On top, two statues that probably represent Caesarion.
 Bottom, a relief showing Caesarion (center) with his parents: Julius Caesar (left) and Cleopatra (right).
 The relief is from the Hathor Temple at Dendera, Egypt.
 Cleopatra commissioned it.
 (Photo: Institute for the Study of the Ancient World/CCBY2.0)

-When Caesarion was about 6 years old, her mother began an affair with another powerful Roman: Mark Antony.
+When Caesarion was about 6 years old, his mother began an affair with another powerful Roman: Mark Antony.

-Antony spent many years in Egypt and eventually became Caesarion’s stepfather.
+Antony spent many years in Egypt and became Caesarion’s stepfather.

 When Caesarion was about 14, his mother and stepfather orchestrated an infamous event in Alexandria.
 They celebrated a Roman triumph there.
 And Antony gave lands that belonged to Rome to Cleopatra and her children.